thebkv/bkv/ruth04.md

 ### 2. Death of the Line → Restoration of the Line

-Chapter 1 removes Elimelech and both sons.
+Chapter 1 records the deaths of Elimelech, Mahlon, and Chilion.

-Chapter 4 explicitly states that redemption is intended:
+Chapter 4 repeatedly emphasizes raising:

-> “to raise up the name of the dead upon his inheritance.”
+> “the name of the dead upon his inheritance.”

-The genealogy then proves that the line continues.

-**DEATH
-→ REDEMPTION
-→ NAME PRESERVED
-→ DESCENDANT
-→ DAVID**
+The book then closes with a genealogy.

+Death threatened to end the line.

+Redemption carries it forward.

 **Confidence: ESTABLISHED**